jonegil/gui-with-gio/egg_timer/05_button_low_refactored.md

 }
 ```

-As before we range through **w.Events()**, detecting their type. **system.FramEvent** is handled as before, but we add a new case for **system.DestroyEvent**.
+As before we range through **w.Events()**, detecting their type.

-As the name implies

->  Err is nil for normal window closures.
-If a window is prematurely closed, Err is the cause.
+ - **system.FramEvent** is handled as before,
+ - we add a new case for **system.DestroyEvent**, which returns *nil* for normal window closures, but *Err* if something else is teh cause.

 ## Comments
+Refactoring is a matter of taste, and this is my take on it.
+If you have different needs, do what's right for your app.
+The main point is to keep your applications flexible enough to support continued improvements and future needs.
+Good luck.